jichang/unionpdf/README.md

 ### PDF Engine

 PDF engine is used for parsing and rendering PDF file.
-Right now, there's no PDF engine in this repo, you need to build your own engine, like providing an object that contains all the methods specified in the [PdfEngine](./packages/models/src/index.ts).

-There are several ways for building pdf engine

-1. build it from scratch (more work, but easier to control)
-2. compiling PDFium to WASM (this should be easier)
+Right now, there's Pdfium-based engine which is not completed yet.
+Welcome to contribute to it.

 ### PDF Page Layer